Eton College: Tutors and teaching

-Teachers are known unofficially as "beaks".
+Teachers are known officially as "Masters" but may also be referred to unofficially as "beaks".
 The pupil to teacher ratio is 8:1, which is extremely low by typical UK school standards.
 Class sizes start at around twenty to twenty-five in the first year and are often below ten by the final year.

 The original curriculum concentrated on prayers, Latin and devotion, and "as late as 1530 no Greek was taught".
 Later the emphasis was on classical studies, dominated by Latin and Ancient History, and, for boys with sufficient ability, Classical Greek.
 From the latter part of the 19th century this curriculum has changed and broadened: for example, there are now more than 100 students of Chinese, which is a non-curriculum course.
 In the 1970s, there was just one school computer, in a small room attached to the science buildings.
-It used punched tape to store programs.
-Today, all boys must have laptop computers, and the school fibre-optic network connects all classrooms and all boys' bedrooms to the internet.
+It used punched tape to store programmes.
+Today, all boys must have laptop computers and are given iPads for their school work, and the school fibre-optic network connects all classrooms and all boys' bedrooms to the internet.

 The primary responsibility for a boy's studies lies with his House Master, but he is assisted by an additional director of studies, known as a tutor.
-Classes, formally known as "divisions" ("divs"), are organised on a School basis; the classrooms are separate from the houses.
-New blocks of classrooms have appeared every decade or so since New Schools, designed by Henry Woodyer and built 1861–63.
+Classes, formally known as "divisions" ("divs") or "schools", are organised on a school basis; the classrooms are separate from the houses.
+New blocks of classrooms have appeared approximately every decade since the construction of New (mathematics) Schools, designed by Henry Woodyer and built 1861–63.
 Despite the introduction of modern technology, the external appearance and locations of many of the classrooms have remained unchanged for a long time.
-The oldest classroom still in use, "Lower School", dates from the 15th century.
+The oldest classroom still in use, "Lower School", dates from the 15th century, though this is now used more for religious services and as a detention centre.